 Dr. Arash Molavi Vasséi

 Arash Molavi Vasséi (*1978) is an assistant professor at the Turkish-German University in Istanbul.
 Earlier, he was a postdoctoral research associate at the chair for economic policy at the Institute for Economics of Hohenheim university, Germany.
-He leads and coordinates a project within the “Humboldt reloaded” teaching excellence program at Hohenheim university funded by the German Federal Ministry for Education and Research.
-He researches in the fields of international macroeconomics, capital theory (the theory of intertemporal decision-making), monetary macroeconomics (especially central banking techniques), sovereign debt and the history of economic thought.
+He does research in the fields of international macroeconomics, capital theory (the theory of intertemporal decision-making), monetary macroeconomics (especially central banking techniques), sovereign debt and the history of economic thought.

 Dr. Julian F. Müller

 Julian F. Müller (*1983) is currently a research associate at the institute of philosophy at the University of Hamburg.
 Prior to that, he was a postdoctoral research associate at the Political Theory Project at Brown University, USA.
 He is a permanent research fellow at the Peter Löscher Chair of Business Ethics at the Technical University of Munich, Germany.
 His research interest resides at the intersection of political philosophy and economics.
 Currently he is working on the question of how cooperation can be made possible given bounded rationality, limited empathy and deep evaluative and instrumental disagreement.
 Additionally, he also looks at questions of applied ethics.
 He has also published on education policy and migration.

 Prof. Michael Munger, Ph.D.

-Michael Munger (*1958) is professor of political science and economics at Duke University in Durham, North Carolina, USA.
+Michael Munger (*1958) is professor of political science and economics at Duke University in Durham, North Carolina.
 He directs the interdisciplinary Duke PPE program.
 His research interests focus on the problem of “euvoluntary” exchange, and on the implications of the new “sharing economy”.
 Since 2011 he has been a co-editor of the Independent Review, and is a Research Fellow of the Independent Institute in Oakland, California.